Ficool

 Synopsis

 So, I died.
 Face-planted on my keyboard after a 72-hour coding marathon.
 Very heroic.
 My one dying wish?
 To finally get some sleep.
-Plot twist: I got isekai'd.
+But the twist is : I got isekai'd.
 But I wasn't reborn as a legendary hero with a harem and a cheat skill.
 Nope.
 I'm a rock.
 A Dungeon Core, to be exact.
 My new job description is simple: create a terrifying labyrinth, murder heroes, and generally be a menace to society.
 Yeah, hard pass.
 That sounds like way too much paperwork.
 My new life goal is achieving a perfect 100-year nap.
 Luckily, I found a bug in the System—or maybe it's a feature?
 My unique "Slumber System" gives me way more XP (they call it Dungeon Points here) when adventurers take a nap than when I, you know, kill them.
 My assigned fairy guide, FaeLina, is having a non-stop panic attack about this.
 Apparently, "aggressive coziness" isn't covered in the Dungeon for Dummies handbook.
 So, I leaned into it.
 I started building the world's first 5-star dungeon resort, complete with fluffy moss beds that feel like clouds, a tea shop run by a friendly slime waiter, and pillows that hug you back.
 The place went viral.
 Knights come for the naps, mages for the therapeutic tea, and bards for the sweet, sweet content.
 The problem?
 My five-star reviews are tanking the property values of the 'Blood Pit' dungeon next door.
 I'm being forced into official Dungeon Tournaments where my ultimate weapon is a lavender-scented fog machine.
 And the stuffy bigwigs on the Fairy Council are starting to think my little "peaceful revolution" is a threat to their entire "kill-stuff-for-profit" business model.
 But the more I build, the more I realize this isn't just me being lazy.
 I'm uncovering an ancient, world-changing secret about why dungeons really exist, and it's a truth the gods themselves tried to bury.
 My name is Mochi, and my quest is to level up from a sleepy rock to the God of Dreams.
 My final boss isn't some dragon or demon lord.
 It's the original God of Combat himself.
 And I'm going to challenge him to a Nap Off for the fate of all reality.
 Who knew the path to ultimate power was this comfy?
+Here is the release schedule.
+Monday to Saturday: * 2 Chapters Daily!
+Sunday (Weekend): * WEEKEND BONUS!
+3 Chapters Daily! * You'll get the two regular chapters plus one extra bonus chapter on Sunday!
+P.S: Read The Author Note For More Fun.

 VIEW MORE

-The thought of a nap was the most beautiful, wonderful thing I could imagine.
-It was a treasure more precious than any legendary-tier magic sword I could ever program into a game.
-It was the final boss of my to-do list.
+The idea of a nap was the most wonderful thing I could imagine.
+It was better than any magic sword I could ever put in a game.
+It was the final goal, and I was so close to reaching it.

-The loading bar on the screen flickered, and finally, it hit 100%.
+The loading bar on the screen flickered, and then, finally, it hit 100%.

-A weak, tired smile touched my lips.
-"I did it," I whispered to the empty room.
+A small, tired smile formed on my face.
+"I did it," I said to the empty room.

 And then, everything went black.

-I just thought, with a profound sense of relief: Finally.
+I just thought, with a feeling of pure relief: Finally.
 Nap time.

-I woke up, but "woke up" wasn't the right way to describe it.
-I just… became aware.
+But, suddenly I wake up, waking up wasn't the right way to describe it.
+I just became… aware.

-There was no body, no aches, no exhaustion.
-There was just a deep, dark, and wonderfully quiet nothingness.
-It was the perfect nap, stretching on for what felt like a blissful eternity.
-I had achieved my life's goal.
+There was no body, no pain, no feeling of being tired.
+There was just a quiet, peaceful darkness.
+It was the perfect nap, and it felt like it lasted forever.
+I had reached my life's goal.

 But of course, something had to ruin it.

 [Reason for death: Overwork.
-Died while making a cozy game.
+Died while making a relaxing game.
 How ironic!]

 [You are now a Dungeon Core!]